Converting Assumptions to Risk Management

 Secondary Stakeholder Monitoring

-Leverage expertise and influence relationships to monitor strategic and institutional assumptions:
+Use expertise and influence relationships to monitor strategic and institutional assumptions:

 - Quarterly reviews with technical expert partners